crdant/bootstrap/README.md

 BOSH Bootloader creates.
 To use the `bosh` CLI, make soure you source the file `work/bbl-env.sh` into your shell with `. work/bbl-env.sh`, which will set up the proxy that BOSH uses.
-If the tunnels times out, you can recreate it with `./prepare.sh client login`.
+If the tunnels times out, you can recreate it with `prepare client login`.

 LDAP, Vault, Concourse, and PCF have load balancers.
 You can access them at the expected URIs based on your configuration.
 The PCF Pipelines are available in the concourse team `pcf`, with username `pivotal`.
-To get the password run `pcf.sh secret concourse`
+To get the password run `pcf secret concourse`

 ## Getting rid of the environment

-Each of the scripts has a `teardown` command-line argument (except `prepare.sh`).
-Run those, then run `teardown.sh`.
+Each of the scripts has a `teardown` command-line argument (except `prepare`).
+Run those, then run `teardown`.

-1. Teardown PCF (`pcf.sh teardown`).
+1. Teardown PCF (`pcf teardown`).
-2. If you added LDAP, remove it from the environment with `ldap.sh teardown`.
+2. If you added LDAP, remove it from the environment with `ldap teardown`.
-3. Take down concourse with `concourse.sh teardown`.
+3. Take down concourse with `concourse teardown`.
-4. Get rid of Vault with `vault.sh teardown`.
+4. Get rid of Vault with `vault teardown`.
-5. Lastly, take down the infrastructure with `teardown.sh`.
+5. Lastly, take down the infrastructure with `teardown`.

 ## Ergonomics